quicwg/ops-drafts/draft-ietf-quic-manageability.md

 address migration.

-The connection ID must change upon intentional address change by an endpoint, and connection ID negotiation is encrypted, so it is only possible for a passive observer to link unintended changes of address using the connection ID.
+The connection ID must change upon intentional address change by an endpoint, and connection ID negotiation is encrypted, so it is not possible for a passive observer to link intended changes of address using the connection ID.

-In the case of the unintentional address change on a single endpoint, as is the case with NAT rebinding, an on-path observer can in most cases associate the flow on the new address with the flow on the old address, using the connection ID.
+When one endpoint unintentionally changes its address, as is the case with NAT rebinding, an on-path observer may be able to use the connection ID to associate the flow on the new address with the flow on the old address.

 A network function that attempts to use the connection ID to associate flows must be robust to the failure of this technique.
 Since the connection ID may